-One of the key steps to take during prospecting is to find out if the prospect is having any pain.
-This is critical for a couple of reasons,.
+One of the key steps to take during sales prospecting is to find out if the prospect is having any pain.
+This is critical for a couple of reasons.
 First, getting pain into the conversation is one of the best ways to grab the prospect’s attention and create engaging conversations.

 To help with all of this, try to get pain plugged into the conversations you have while sales prospecting.
 But the important thing here is to not get any pain into the conversation.
 You want to get pain that you and your products will help to resolve.

 For example, if you are an eye doctor, you do not want to spend your valuable and expensive time talking to someone who has knee pain.
 You want to have the conversation centered around any problems the patient has in the areas of their eyes.
 And if they do not have any and only have knee pain, you want to wrap up the conversation and refer them to someone else.